aerickt/steno-dictionaries/README.md

 This suffix stroke along with a few others are special in that they can be used in words where the previously written translation wasn't necessarily a word or related to the intended word.

-These suffixes can be used universally:
+These suffixes should be able to be used universally:
  - `KWREU` → "-y"
  - `*ER` → "-er"
  - `-L` → "-l"